-We are also proud to be a brand partner of the influential national Age UK charity.
+We are also proud to be a brand partner of the influential national Age UK Charity.
 We work hard with all communities of older people - those who are active and independent and those who are frailer and more dependent - to meet their changing needs and aspirations.

-Our charity occupies two sites:
+Our Charity occupies two sites:

 The Square, 53-55 Victoria Square, Bolton BL1 1RZ

-Learning and Activities Centre, Cross Street, Farnworth, BL4 7AG
+The Ageing Well Centre, Cross Street, Farnworth, BL4 7AG

 Many of our existing services, and those currently being developed, are the product of existing or emerging partnerships with a wide range of organisations.
 These take various forms but all are highly prized.